johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   > Humility is the key to growth and leadership.
 Stay humble and see what you can learn.

+- "Dont sweat the small stuff" good Stoic advice.
+   When you spend time and energy on things that dont matter, you are making them matter.
+   This changes how you live your life, who your are.
+   You are what you repeatedly do.
+   Dont be something you dont want to be.

+- Pillage from all sources
+  "Never be ashamed to quote a bad writer with a good saying" -Seneca Look for wisdom independent of where it comes from.

 # You are what you think, but with practice, you can change what you think

 - Perfection not required